 The Adriatic Sea has been the main source of wealth for many of the ancient cities and empires.
 Dubrovnik, Kotor and Budva are no exception to that and have been among the wealthiest cities in the Middle Ages.
-Going on an Adriatic road trip is an adventure like no other.
+Going on a 3 day Adriatic road trip is an adventure like no other.

 These city-states created a powerful group, which attracted many and were often under attack.
 However, this did not by any means made them less powerful, but exactly the opposite.
 These city-states became one of the most powerful and wealthy cities in the Adriatic.

 Nowadays, the Pearls of the Adriatic are still glorious and catch the eye with their huge city walls, fortresses and sea views.
 Thus, it is probably one of the best 3 day Adriatic road trips you can take.